DP-3T/dp3t-sdk-backend/README.md

 > Note that the `KeyFactory` class provides a `getInstance(String algorithm)` overload as well.
 You can essentially exchange `ECDSA` and `RSA` whenever you like.
 For production use, please make sure that you double check the key specifications.
 The two files provided just use the default parameters, which might or might not be sufficient for your use case.
 ### Build
-We switched to the `maven-toolchains-plugin` plugin to provide the maven compiler with the correct toolchain.
-So you may need to add a `toolchains.xml` file to your `~/.m2` maven config folder.
-Here an example for a mac environment.
+The `maven-toolchains-plugin` is used to provide the maven compiler with the correct toolchain.
+So you may need to add a `toolchains.xml` file to your `~/.m2` maven config folder (or remove the plugin from the `pom.xml`).
+Here is an example for a mac environment.
 Make sure to replace `<jdkHome>` with the path to your `JAVA_HOME`.

 ```xml
 <toolchains>